 For students Interested in Applying for Funding

-Students are open to develop their own projects that fit the criteria of the EAP.
+Students are open to develop their own projects with their partners that fit the criteria of the EAP.
 However, we are also working with organization in our networking to create a list of companies that are interested in hosting interns next summer.
-The list will be available on our website by Mid-January.
+You can access the list below.

 For Organizations Interested in Hosting Students

 If you are an organization in the energy access sector, interested in hosting an intern during the summer of 2020, you should fill out the form below.

 This form is to help advertise your organization to undergraduate and graduate students at Duke University.
 Students will be contacting you directly, so make sure that your point of contact is the right person the students can reach out to for working with you, this summer 2020.

 You can screen and select those who you would like to interview and afterwards choose one or more students for an internship.

 Throughout this process, our goal is to make finding the right intern for your company easier.